How This Married Couple Lost a Total of 91 Pounds*

 The following week, I opened up and asked for advice on healthy salad dressing ideas, resulting in a recommendation I absolutely ran with: The healthier options are in refrigerated in the produce section.
 I use a light jalapeno ranch dressing I discovered there to this day!

 WW: What were some of the first changes you each made on the program?

 E: Before joining, I’d get a large iced caramel white mocha with whipped cream every morning.
 When I looked it up on the WW App I found out it was 35 SmartPoints®.
 I was eating more than my daily SmartPoints budget for breakfast!

 J: I started to pay more attention to the kinds of groceries we bought when Emily first joined the program—we'd use the WW App barcode scanner while we shopped.
 But I still had a few habits that weren’t ideal: I guzzled up to eight cans of soda every day and ate two hoagie sandwiches for lunch.
-When I began following the program, I cut back on drinking regular soda and started to rely on the ZeroPoint™ foods to stay full.
-So if I’m hungry for a snack, I’ll grab an apple, banana, or pepper strips instead of eating a bag of potato chips.
+When I began following the program, I pulled back on drinking regular soda and started to rely on the ZeroPoint™ foods to stay full.
+So if I’m hungry for a snack, I’ll grab an apple, banana, or pepper strips instead of consuming a bag of potato chips.